Best shampoo for psoriasis: What to look for

 No single shampoo will be best for everyone, but knowing which options are available can help a person know what to look out for.

 This article looks at the types of shampoos that can treat psoriasis and the differences between them.

 Sometimes a topical treatment does not relieve the symptoms.
 Find out also in this article when to see a doctor and what type of treatment they might suggest.

-How do shampoos help psoriasis?
+How shampoos can help

 Psoriasis shampoos are intended to treat the scalp, not to clean the hair.
 A person will usually need to use a regular shampoo to wash their hair after using a psoriasis shampoo.

 Psoriasis shampoos can work in different ways to reduce the incidence and relieve the symptoms of the condition.
 How they work depends on what ingredients they contain.
 Psoriasis shampoos will usually reduce inflammation and scalp scaling.

 A doctor may recommend someone changes the type of shampoo they use and other topical treatments regularly, as the shampoos become less effective with frequent use.

 Different types of shampoo have different ingredients, and their effects will vary.

 Examples of ingredients commonly present in shampoos for scalp psoriasis include: